zhelgadis/Epic.NET/_posts/2011-09-25-governance-and-copyright.markdown

 Epic.NET project" or if you wish to be more specific please do so.
 For example you could write something like:

-> All contributions sent to the source code repository maintained by Giacomo
+> All contributions sent to the source code repository hosted at
-> (at the time of this writing, github.com/Shamar/Epic.NET) by beneﬁciary under
+> [github.com/bards/Epic.NET][bards-repo] by beneﬁciary under
 > the account name *YourUsernameHere* on or before the date of this document.

 (Note however, that such statement, will impose that you sigh a the FLA